nhriday/nhriday.github.io/index.md

 - radius (VenueID, Radius),
 - venue (VenueID, VenueName, City, Country, Address, Geolocation, Capacity).

 We created a couple of views to simply complex queries.

   **Data – Ticketmaster API**

   Initially, we started with three data sources Ticketmaster, Eventbrite and Ticketleap.
 We progressed with Ticketmaster as the other two had a few issues detailed below: -

-  - *Eventbrite* - The Eventbrite API returned several fields like location.address, location.latitude, location.longitude which could be used to access the details of the events depending on the location but these fields did not return the appropriate data.
+  -*Eventbrite* - The Eventbrite API returned several fields like location.address, location.latitude, location.longitude which could be used to access the details of the events depending on the location but these fields did not return the appropriate data.

- - *Ticketleap* - Ticketleap API was providing the historical data of the events.
+ -*Ticketleap* - Ticketleap API was providing the historical data of the events.
 Some of the other sources did not provide API for the data extraction.
 Web scraping was inappropriate for these sources as the web pages had inconsistent and incomplete data.

- - *Ticketmaster* - Ticketmaster was the best available option out of the sources we shortlisted as it is the largest ticket selling platform for events and the API provided most of the details regarding the event details
+ -*Ticketmaster* - Ticketmaster was the best available option out of the sources we shortlisted as it is the largest ticket selling platform for events and the API provided most of the details regarding the event details

  **Data Collection**